StanfordVL/iGibson/examples/gen_data/README.md

 There are a few steps involved in converting this format to iGibson format:
 1. Make sure it is actually in z-up convention.
 Usually, matterport meshes are already following this convention.
 2. Combine all the textures into one file, and modify the `mtl` file and `obj` file accordingly.
-It can be done with `combine_texture.ipynb`, please follow the steps there.
+It can be done with `combine_texture.py`, please follow the steps there.
-3. (optional) Add surface normals to `mesh_z_up.obj`, if you want normal to be correctly rendered in iGibson.
+3. (required) Add surface normals to `mesh_z_up.obj`, if you want normal to be correctly rendered in iGibson.
 This can be done with the following commands:
 ```
 meshlabserver -i mesh_z_up.obj -o mesh_z_up_with_normal.obj -om vn vc wt
 mv mesh_z_up_with_normal.obj mesh_z_up.obj